 - Cards are safer than cash.
 Cash gets lost, bags and wallets get stolen.
 A kids’ debit card with an adequate protection system will allow you to cancel it and avoid any harm done.

 - Cards teach your kid about earning and budgeting.
 Credit cards teach kids that they can spend money even if they don’t have it.
 On the contrary, debit cards teach them they have to earn money before they can spend it.
-It also teaches them that they need to budget if they want to spend the money on things they like.
+They also teach them that they need to budget if they want to spend the money on things they like.

 - Parental control.
 Prepaid debit cards for minors will give you lots of control over your kid’s debit card.
 Besides controlling their spending, you can also control their allowance.